smart-coffee/alexa-skill/README.md

 To use the alexa skill please do the following:
 1. wake the alexa device and call the smart coffee skill with: __"Alexa, make me a smart coffee"__
 2. wait for a response
-3. take your delicios coffee
+3. take your delicious smart coffee

 ## Contribution
 To contribute please open merge requests, any help is welcome.